Particle physics origin of the 5 MeV bump in the reactor antineutrino spectrum?: Introduction

-Neutrinos\footnote{For brevity we will use the term neutrino for both neutrinos and antineutrinos.} from nuclear reactors have a prominent role in the field of neutrino physics.
-Most notably, the neutrino was discovered using reactors as source, and more recently, $\theta_{13}$ was shown to be nonzero using detectors close to a nuclear reactor \cite{Abe:2011fz,An:2012eh,Ahn:2012nd}.
+Neutrinos\footnote{For brevity we will use the term neutrino for both neutrinos and antineutrinos.} from nuclear reactors have a prominent role in the field of neutrino physics; neutrinos were discovered using reactors as sources, and $\theta_{13}$ was shown to be nonzero using detectors close to a nuclear reactor \cite{Abe:2011fz,An:2012eh,Ahn:2012nd}.
 Currently, reactor experiments are grappling with two anomalous findings.
-The first is the $\sim 6$\% mismatch between the predicted and observed rates in short-baseline reactor experiments that could possibly be explained via oscillations into eV-scale sterile neutrinos \cite{Mention:2011rk}.
+The first is the $\sim 6$\% mismatch between the predicted and observed rates in short-baseline reactor experiments that could be explained via oscillations into additional, eV-scale neutrinos \cite{Mention:2011rk}.
 The other, more recent one is the excess of neutrino events around 5\,MeV, the so-called reactor bump \cite{Huber:2016fkt}.
-This spectral feature has triggered significant interest in the community in recent years \cite{Huber:2016xis,Buck:2015clx,Dwyer:2014eka}, but so far has eluded any quantitative explanation in terms of nuclear physics.
-Moreover, no attempts in terms of beyond The Standard Model physics can be found in the literature.
+This spectral feature has triggered significant interest in the community in recent years \cite{Huber:2016xis,Buck:2015clx,Dwyer:2014eka}, but has thus far eluded any quantitative explanation in terms of nuclear physics.
+Moreover, no attempts in terms of beyond the Standard Model (SM) physics can be found in the literature.
+Due to the lack of general agreement on the source of the discrepancy, it appears meaningful to explore potential for explaining the 5 MeV bump with new physics (NP).

-In this work, we demonstrate for the first time that this bump can be explained by introducing hidden interactions between neutrinos and nucleons.
-We assume that there exist eV-scale right-handed neutrinos, and that these participate in the hidden interaction.
-The active neutrinos produced in the reactor are assumed to have a nonzero probability of oscillating into sterile neutrinos, which then scatter inelastically off of $^{13}$C. The light sterile neutrino in our model also solves the short-baseline anomaly.

-Neutrinos with $E_{\overline{\nu}} > 9384.3$\,keV can induce $^{13}$C$(\bar{\nu}, \bar{\nu}^\prime n)^{12}$C$^*$, where the excitation energy of $^{12}$C$^*$ is 4438.9\,keV~\cite{carbon13}.
-The neutron loses its kinetic energy mostly by scattering off protons, which in turn leads to scintillation light.
-In combination with the de-excitation photon, this can give rise a to spectral distortion around 5\,MeV with the requisite width observed in the data.
-These events, in general, would fulfill all requirements an inverse beta-decay event would: there is a prompt energy deposition followed by the delayed capture of a neutron.